rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 ### Dependency Direction

 The direction of the dependencies of the architecture points inwards.
-This means that the domain only depends on code that is within the domain.
-The application can depend on the code that is within the domain and application.
-At last the infrastructure code can depend on any code.
-It serves as the glue between the lower layers and outside systems for example frameworks, databases and libraries.
+This means that the domain only depends on the code that is within the domain.
+The application can depend on the code that is within the domain and application, and the infrastructure code can depend on any code.
+It serves as the glue between the lower layers and outside systems for example frameworks, databases, and libraries.

-The reason this rule exists is to decouple your domain and application code from infrastructure code that is not always within your control like frameworks, ORM's and libraries.
+The reason this rule exists is to decouple your domain and application code from infrastructure code that is not always within your control like frameworks, ORM's, and libraries.
 Code that is outside of your control can change with updates.
 Keeping this code within the infrastructure layer makes it easier to deal with these changes.

-This doesn't mean you can't use outside systems within you application or domain layer.
+This doesn't mean you can't use outside systems within your application or domain layer.
 To use these libraries within these layers the application or domain layer needs to supply an interface that is implemented within the infrastructure layer.
 This way the control of how these systems communicate stays within the application or domain layer and you only have to make changes in infrastructure.